Documentation / Web performance testing in practice

 Choosing an instance

-One thing that is important to know that if you start an instance on AWS (and probably whatever cloud provider you use), they can have different performance than another instance of the exact same type!
-Netflix has seen a difference in 30% in performance and when they spin up a new instance, they actually spin up three, runs some measurements and then takes the fastest one.
+One thing that is important to know is that if you start an instance on AWS (and probably whatever cloud provider you use), it can have different performance than another instance of the exact same type!
+Netflix has seen a difference of 30% in performance, and when they spin up a new instance they actually spin up three, run some measurements and then take the fastest one.

-We have also seen difference in performance and stability at the Wikimedia Foundation.
+We have also seen differences in performance and stability at the Wikimedia Foundation.
 Different instances can have different performance and stability.
-That’s why we are not fans of spinning up many new instances and run the test on them and then destroy them.
-That will give you a bigger difference/stability in metrics than keeping one instance up and running for a long time.
+That's why we are not fans of spinning up many new instances, running the tests on them, and then destroying them.
+That will give you a bigger difference/instability in metrics than keeping one instance up and running for a long time.

-However keeping one instance (or multiple instances) isn’t a bullet proof solution.
-We have seen performance shift over time on one instance (remember a cloud server is just someone else computer and others use that computer too so you can get the noisy neighbour effect).
-That’s why you need to keep track of deviation of metrics over time to make sure that you can find when instances change.
+However, keeping one instance (or multiple instances) isn't a bulletproof solution.
+We have seen performance shift over time on one instance (remember, a cloud server is just someone else's computer and others use that computer too, so you can get the noisy neighbour effect).
+That's why you need to keep track of deviation of metrics over time to make sure you can find when instances change.

-Lets look at some graphs.
-Here’s an example where we switched to a new instance, the exact same instance type, running the exact same code.
-You can see that the new instance is slower but much more stable metrics.
+Let's look at some graphs.
+Here's an example where we switched to a new instance, the exact same instance type, running the exact same code.
+You can see that the new instance is slower but has much more stable metrics.

 Running on the same server instance type

-You can keep track if how “unstable” the metrics are by looking at the standard deviation.
+You can keep track of how "unstable" the metrics are by looking at the standard deviation.
 Here you can see the standard deviation when we replayed on a same size instance.
 Standard deviation

 These metrics will be different depending on the URL you test (as long as you run different CSS/JavaScript).
 Here's another URL that we tested when we deployed on a new instance.
 Yeah, much more stable metrics.
 New server, new URL